timjogorman/RicherEventDescription/guidelines.md

 of both may be done at the same time.
 When initally learning to annotate, however, one is encouraged to start by annotating entities and events first, and then adding entity coreference links.
-As one gains competence at the task, you are encouraged to attempt to interleaf these tasks into a single read through the document; section XXXXXXX details the pre-annotation which annotators actually will encounter in context, and discuss how to interact with it.
+As one gains competence at the task, you are encouraged to attempt to combine these tasks as much as possible.

 ### Marking Entities and Events

-#### Finding-Entities-and}Finding Entities and Events
+#### Finding Entities and Events

 The first and most fundamental task in the first stage of annotation is to label EVENT and ENTITY instances.
-Conceptually, you are invited to split up the act of annotating EVENTs and ENTITYs into two parts -- the first part being the decision about whether something should be annotated, and the second part being the decision about what exact span of words you should mark to designate it.
-This section focuses only upon that first question.
+When first annotating, one should thing of each such labelling act as **two** decisions: the first part being the decision about *whether* something should be annotated, and the second part being the decision about *what exact span of words* you should mark to designate it.

 ##### What is an EVENT